fibanez6/MyPorfolio/content/jobs/BJSS_UK/index.md

 end: 'Apr 2022'
 website: 'https://www.bjss.com/'
 ---

-- Valuable contribution in government and financial projects.
-- Lead developer in delivering event streaming/messaging services using cloud technologies, microservices and Kubernetes.
-- Responsible for designing and implementing the Business Event Streaming Service for a government project.
+Delivery microservices and streaming services in the cloud as a Technical Developer Lead (Government)​
+- Collaborated on the technical implementation of a new business event streaming capability in the cloud.
+This was designed to decouple incoming data from Immigration Gov.UK services from the backend data storage and analysis systems.​
+- Collaboration with Platform and Test for the delivery of Software components. ​
+- Coach Development Team promoting best practices and those of the client.​
+- Softwares were delivered using CI/CD principles to respond to changing needs and policy requirements.​

+A migration tool that generated code from OpenAPI Specifications (Financial)​
-- Responsible for delivering the required tools whilst gathering detailed requirements from different stakeholders to migrate a finantial API into a swagger-first model.
+- Designed and delivered the required tools to help with the automated migration, whilst gathering detailed requirements from different stakeholders and integrated into their development pipeline​